muratk5n/thirdwave/en/README.md

 ---

+Brits also need to reverse this f--king Brexit.
+It caused nothing but headaches for you.
+Join the inner alliance, ditch the outer alliance.

+---

 Pick someone who is not 'strong on Russia' meaning someone who won't unnecesarily stir shit up to create trouble for Europe